Aidar5/nattoeng/docs/source/book/23_oop_basics/README.rst

 -  Class - an element of a program that describes some data type.
 Class describes a template for creating objects, typically specifies variables of object and actions that can be performed on object.
 -  Instance - an object that is a representative of a class.
--  Method - a function that is defined within a class and describes an action that supports a class
+-  Method - a function that is defined within a class and describes an action that class supports
 -  Instance variable (sometimes instance attribute) - data that refer to an object
 -  Class variable - data that refer to class and shared by all class instances